Hydrocortisone Cream

 Do not apply Hydrocortisone Cream to the eyes, face, or genitals, broken or infected skin, or areas of skin which are infected with bacterial, viral or fungal infections.

 Most people need to use Hydrocortisone Cream once or twice a day for one or two weeks.
 Hydrocortisone Cream is not intended for long-term use.
-If you buy it from a pharmacy and your skin does not improve within one week, stop using it and speak to a doctor for further advice.
+If you purchase it from a pharmacy and your skin does not improve within one week, discontinue use and consult a doctor for further guidance.

 Hydrocortisone Cream Side Effects and Cautions

-Before you use Hydrocortisone Cream for the first time, it's important to familiarise yourself with the patient information leaflet enclosed with your treatment.
-The patient information leaflet contains important regarding using, storing and disposing the medicine.
+Before using Hydrocortisone Cream for the first time, it's essential to familiarise yourself with the patient information leaflet enclosed with your treatment.
+The patient information leaflet contains important information regarding the use, storage, and disposal of the medicine.

 You can read the patient information leaflet for Hydrocortisone cream online.

-If you are concerned about anything you read inside the patient information leaflet, or if you have any questions, don't hesitate to speak to your doctor or a pharmacist.
+If you are concerned about anything you read in the patient information leaflet, or if you have any questions, please don't hesitate to speak with your doctor or a pharmacist.

 Our online doctors can discuss any questions you have about the treatment during your online consultation.